 The Vedas can be divided into four categories:

 Paul Deussen's Sixty Upanishads of the Veda includes the well-known twelve principal Upanishads and many others.
-This work is a must.
-Also, Nikhilananda's two translations with with explanatory notes based on the commentary of Shankara, deserve merit.
-Max Müller translated many Upanishads too in his day [Ref.].
+Also, Nikhilananda's two translations with with explanatory notes based on the commentary of Shankara, may be mentioned.
+Max Müller translated the best known Upanishads too in his day [Major Upanishads].
+A new translation of such Upanishads is made by Vernon Katz Extracts of several minor Upanishads are here: [Minor Upanishads].
 There are many other Upanishad translations - collections of samples with or without comments, and single Upanishads with comments.

 The Bhagavad Gita has quite misleadingly been called the Gospel of Vedanta, and is also claimed to be the best loved of all Indian scriptures.
 It's aim is to describe ways to achieve benefits by religious worship in the middle of interests in conflict.
 The work is a book (kanda) embedded in the long epic poem Mahabharata in the first place.
 And it is is formed as a dialogue: deep thinking is put in the mouth of Krishna and his friend Arjuna who is perplexed and confused.
 Obviously, parts of the teaching is not much relevant in contemporary life.
-[Two Bhagavad Gita Translations and an Abstract]
+[Sivananda's Bhagavad Gita translation]

 During a pilgrimage through the southern parts of India, the Hindu reformer Chaitanya came across a man who was in tears while a pundit was reading from the Bhagavad Gita.
 On being asked why he shed tears, the man replied,